-- i.
+- .
 Allowance for the needs of the waiver participant (select one): - The following standard included under the State plan

 Select one:

 SSI standard

 Optional State supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

-A percentage of the FBR, which is less than 300%
+○ A percentage of the FBR, which is less than 300%

-- 1

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the State Plan

 Specify:

 ^

-\vee

 The following dollar amount

 Specify dollar amount: If this amount changes, this item will be revised.

 The following formula is used to determine the needs allowance:

-Specific

 Specify:

-^

-\vee
+specify.

+\sim

 Other

 Specify:

-^
+~F 50).

+\Diamond

 ii.
-A II o wance for the spouse only (select one):
+All lowance for the spouse only (select one):

-11.

-Not Applicable (see instructions)
+•

+SSI standard

-SSI standard Ontional State supplement standard
+Optional State supplement standard

-Optional State supplement standard Medically needy income standard
+Medically needy income standard

 The following dollar amount:

-The following donal amount.

 Specify dollar amount: If this amount changes, this item will be revised.

-The amount is determined using the following formula:

-Specify:

-i.
-Alle owance for the family (select one):

-Not Applicable (see instructions)

-AFDC need standard

-Medically needy income standard

-The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.

-The amount is determined using the following formula:
+The amount is determined using the following formula: Specify: Allo wance for the family (select one): • • • • • • • • • • • • • • • • • • • • Not Applicable (see instructions) AFDC need standard Medically needy income standard The following dollar amount: Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+If the amount changes, this item will be revised.
+The amount is determined using the following formula: Specify: Other Specify: ounts for incurred medical or remedial care expenses not subject to payment by a third party, ified in 42 §CFR 435.726: a b .
+Health insurance premiums, deductibles and co-insurance charges Sele ct one: Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.

-Specify:

-Other

-Specify:

-nounts for incurred medical or remedial care expenses not subject to payment by a third party, cified in 42 §CFR 435.726:

-- a.
-Health insurance premiums, deductibles and co-insurance charges b.
-Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.

-Sele ect one:

-• Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.

 The State does not establish reasonable limits.

-The State establishes the following reasonable limits
+The State establishes the following reasonable limits Specify:

-Specify: